owlchester/kanka-docs/docs/getting-started.md

 ## Campaign Dashboard

 The default page that loads up when calling Kanka is your campaign dashboard.
-By default, this is empty, but you can set it up to show useful things like recently modified entities, or pin specific entities on it.
+By default, this is empty, but you can set it up to show useful things like recently modified entries, or pin specific entries on it.

 You can learn more on our [how to set up a dashboard](/guides/dashboard) document.